You are here

 *Programs, program ages and sessions may vary by branch.
 Branches may offer this program during additional sports sessions, may offer skills clinics and may offer leagues for other age groups.
 Please check with your branch for offerings.
 View branch locations.

-Early Bird Registration: March 6 – May 7 (fees are $15 less than regular fees)
+Early Bird Registration: March 6 – May 7 (fees increase $15 on May 8)

 Registration: May 7 – May 20

 Practices Begin for League Play: Week of June 3 | Season Dates: June 15 – August 3